GodKnowss/GodKnowss.github.io/_pages/about.md

 Prior to this, I earned my B.S. in Electrical Engineering with Summa Cum Laude from the University of Florida, Gainesville, FL.

-My research interests include communication systems, digital design (FPGA & SDR), control systems, information theory, and related areas such as machine learning, stochastic processes, signal processing, and coding theory.
+My research interests include communication systems, networking, digital design (FPGA & SDR), control systems, information theory, and related areas such as machine learning, stochastic processes, signal processing, theory of computing, and coding theory.

 ---
 ### Recent Work